 The use of influence by institutional investors to maximise overall long-term value, including the value of common economic, social and environmental assets, on which returns and client and beneficiary interests depend.

 The aim of our stewardship activity is to protect our clients’ interests, and the value of their investments.
-We also apply stewardship activities to improve the sustainability outcomes of our clients’ investments, as we believe that supporting a more equitable and sustainable world is aligned with our long term fiduciary duty.
+We also apply stewardship activities to improve the sustainability outcomes of our clients’ investments, as we believe that supporting a more equitable and sustainable world is aligned with our long term fiduciary duty to clients.

 - Principle 2: We will be active owners and incorporate ESG factors into our ownership policies and practices.